 What We Do

-Elections BC administers provincial general elections and by-elections, recall petitions, initiative petitions and initiative votes, the conduct of referenda and plebiscites, and local elections and assent voting campaign financing and advertising rules.
-By doing so in a fair and impartial way, Elections BC makes sure that British Columbians have full access to their democratic rights.
+Elections BC administers provincial general elections and by-elections, recall petitions, initiative petitions and initiative votes, the conduct of referenda and plebiscites, and campaign financing and advertising rules for local elections and assent voting.
+By doing so in a fair and non-partisan way, Elections BC makes sure that British Columbians have full access to their democratic rights.

 Elections BC’s mandate comes from several Acts, including the Election Act, Recall and Initiative Act, Referendum Act and Local Elections Campaign Financing Act.
 Together, these Acts define Elections BC’s responsibilities and set out the duties of the Chief Electoral Officer.

 At the heart of Elections BC’s work lies the planning and management of electoral events.
-Elections BC is required to deliver a wide range of scheduled and non-scheduled events, including general elections, by-elections, referendums, initiative petitions and recall campaigns.
+Elections BC delivers a wide range of scheduled and non-scheduled events, including general elections, by-elections, referendums, initiative petitions and recall campaigns.
 Every aspect of these events must be planned for and administered, including the candidacy process, voting opportunities, ballot counting and results reporting.

-Although provincial general elections are scheduled for specific dates every four years, other electoral events can happen suddenly and with little warning.
+Provincial and local general elections are scheduled for specific dates every four years, however, other electoral events can happen suddenly and with little warning.
 The need to respond quickly means that Elections BC must maintain a state of constant readiness.